-Today is Monday, September 24, 2018, it is the 10th day of a 15 day tour of Spain.
-Spain has not disappointed, it has been an amazing historically, architectural masterpiece.
+Today is Monday, September 24, 2018, it is the 10th day of a 15-day tour of Spain.
+Spain did not disappoint; it has been a fantastic, historically architectural masterpiece.
 Each day I tell myself, how can it get any better - but each Region we have visited in Spain offers more great art and architecture.

 The largest mosque in the world